SW-AAN Leadership

 Choosing to become an apprentice, you take charge to gain the best learning path for your career - you could get to choose the apprenticeship programme, which employer, which training provider and most of all you choose your own success and goals for your futures.
 That's what I love about apprenticeships the most!

-SWAAN have presented me with many opportunities to develop my knowledge and skills in the following aspects:
+SWAAN has presented me with many opportunities to develop my knowledge and skills so far and I’m sure a lot more to come:

-Please feel to contact me or SWAAN Comms Team on swaancommsteam@outlook.com to discuss Comms prospects with the South West Apprenticeship Ambassador Network.
+Please feel to contact me on Ellie.Martin@theswac.org.uk or SWAAN Comms Team on swaancommsteam@outlook.com to discuss Comms prospects with the South West Apprenticeship Ambassador Network.

 Analytics - Ella Bell